ACI Chapter Guide

 Additional liability coverage is available upon request for functions requiring extra coverage.
 Request certificates at least one to two months in advance of the event or function.

 Other Items Available to Chapters

-ACI provides various items at cost, including extra chapter banners and award plaques.
-ACI also provides membership packets, publication catalogs, and promotional materials for chapters planning an exhibit or seminar.
+ACI provides various items including extra chapter banners, award plaques, and membership information/promotional materials for chapters planning an exhibit or seminar.
 Contact lists for ACI members within your chapter’s boundaries are also available.

 Frequently Asked Questions